Skip to the content

 How much is it?

 Carer's Allowance Supplement (CAS) is provided as two separate payments, with each payment covering six months.
-For 2024/25, the first payment was £288.60 in June and the second payment in December will be £288.60.
+For 2024/25, the first payment was £288.60 in June and the second payment in December was £288.60.
 These payments will be made into the same bank account that your Carer Support Payment (or Carer's Allowance) is paid into.

 The supplement is calculated using the rates of Carer's Allowance and Jobseeker’s Allowance (plus an adjustment for inflation) paid by the Department for Work and Pensions (DWP).